Uric acid: Biochemistry

 The enzyme xanthine oxidase (XO) catalyzes the formation of uric acid from xanthine and hypoxanthine.
 XO, which is found in mammals, functions primarily as a dehydrogenase and rarely as an oxidase, despite its name.
 Xanthine in turn is produced from other purines.
 Xanthine oxidase is a large enzyme whose active site consists of the metal molybdenum bound to sulfur and oxygen.
 Uric acid is released in hypoxic conditions (low oxygen saturation).

 Water solubility

 In general, the water solubility of uric acid and its alkali metal and alkaline earth salts is rather low.
 All these salts exhibit greater solubility in hot water than cold, allowing for easy recrystallization.
 This low solubility is significant for the etiology of gout.
-The solubility of the acid and its salts in ethanol is very low or negligible.
-In ethanol/water mixtures, the solubilities are somewhere between the end values for pure ethanol and pure water.
+The solubility of the acid and its salts in ethanol is also very low or negligible.